bdonne/ACIT3900_ISSP/README.md

 Restricted Boot Resource

 REQUIREMENTS:
-The preseed file is compatible with amd64 debian which can be obtained from the website posted, download the debian-10.2.0-amd64-xfce-CD-1.iso file (639M)
+The preseed file is compatible with amd64 debian which can be obtained from https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/ , download the debian-10.2.0-amd64-xfce-CD-1.iso file (639M)

 Linux interpreter to run the Script file.